The Answers I Didn't Trust

 Why I built a curated panel of experts to answer the health questions I wouldn't hand to a generic model.

-I’ve written before about how an AI interface quietly decides whether its output reads as a suggestion or a command, and how most of them default to command.
+An AI interface decides, without ever saying so, whether its output reads as a suggestion or a command, and most of them default to command.
 This is the same problem with higher stakes.
 I didn’t want a command.
 I wanted to know who was actually talking.

 What it is